tuphan-dn/bulksender/README.md

 # 2MF

-2mf is an example or experiement for Micro Frontend and Module Federation
+**2mf** is an example and an experiement for Micro Frontend and Module Federation